labilezhu/devops-insider/docs/source/kernel/namespace/trouble-cases/PID1-in-containers.md

 All processes is running in a "container-context" because the processes allways executes in a namespace.
 On a system "without containers", all processes still have **one** common namespace that all processes is using.

-When using CLONE_NEWPID, the kernel will create a new PID namespace and let the newly created process has the PID 1.
-As we already know, the PID 1 process has a very special task, namely to kill all orphaned children.
-This PID 1 process could be any application (make, bash, nginx, ftp-server or whatever) that is missing this essential adopt-and-slay-mechanism.
+When using CLONE_NEWPID, the kernel will create a new PID namespace and let the newly created process has the PID 1. **As we already know, the PID 1 process has a very special task**, namely to kill all orphaned(孤儿) children.
+This PID 1 process could be any application (make, bash, nginx, ftp-server or whatever) that is missing this essential adopt-and-slay-mechanism(收养机制).
 If the reaping is not handled, it will result in zombie-processes.
 This was a real problem not long time ago for Docker containers (google Docker and zombies to see what I mean).
 Nowadays we have the *--init* flag on *docker run* to tell the container to use *tini* (https://github.com/krallin/tini), a zombie-reaping init process to run with PID 1.

 ## When PID 1 dies

 This is the reason to why I'm writing this post.
-I was wondering who is killing PID 1 in a container since we learned that a PID 1 may not die under any circumstances.
-PID 1 in cointainers is obviosly an exception from this golden rule, but how does the kernel differentiate between init processes in different PID namespaces?
+I was wondering who is killing PID 1 in a container since we learned that a PID 1 may not die under any circumstances. **PID 1 in cointainers is obviosly an exception from this golden rule**, but how does the kernel differentiate between init processes in different PID namespaces?

 Lets follow a process to its very last breath.

-The call chain we will look at is the following: do_exit()->exit_notify()->forget_original_parent()->find_child_reaper().
+The call chain we will look at is the following: `do_exit()->exit_notify()->forget_original_parent()->find_child_reaper()`.

 ### do_exit()